About

 training

-I have a master’s degree in social welfare from the University of California, Berkeley.
+My graduate education was at the University of California, Berkeley.
+My graduate training was with Veteran Affairs in treating veterans with PTSD and the University of California, San Francisco where I worked with individuals with mental health and substance use challenges.
 My post-graduate training is in cognitive behavioral and contextual behavioral therapies.
 This includes Cognitive Behavioral Therapy (CBT), Acceptance & Commitment Therapy (ACT), and mindfulness-based therapy, as well as other evidence-based treatments.
-Specialized training includes Exposure & Response Prevention (ERP) for the treatment of OCD and Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) for the treatment of PTSD and trauma disorders.
-See ‘Services’ for further information on interventions.
-I am continually adding to my skill set with ongoing supervision and training based on prevailing scientific evidence to offer effective and empirically-supported therapy.
+Specialized training includes Exposure & Response Prevention (ERP) which is the gold standard treatment of OCD and Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) for the treatment of PTSD and trauma disorders.
+See ‘Services’ for further information on interventions utilized.

 Recent Training